dan-casabuena/CS-GitGood/README.md

 # CS:Git_Good: How to Get More Kills in CS:GO?
 ## Analysing basic professional level CS:GO statistics

 **Have you ever wondered how people have such *HIGH* Kill/Death ratios in professional CS:GO matches?**

 No?
-Well don't fret, because I'm still going to show my findings to you anyways.
+Well don't fret, because I'm still going to show you my findings anyways.

 **Language**: Python